 Multi-cloud Network Visibility

-Multi-cloud is becoming the new norm.
+Multi-cloud networks are becoming the new norm.
 According to Dimensional Research, 74% of organizations say they use multiple cloud providers, while 43% of them have applications that span multiple cloud instances.
 But that doesn’t mean on-premises environments are going away anytime soon…73% of organizations operate hybrid environments.

-There are many good reasons for going multi-cloud, including:
+There are many good reasons for multi-cloud networks, including:

 - Preference – Different teams within your organization may have different cloud preferences due to location, competency, and specialization.